How Much Does a Small Business Website Cost in the UK? (2026 Guide)

 How much should a 5-page website cost in the UK?

-A professional 5-page website should cost between £2,000 and £5,000 in the UK, depending on design complexity and features.
-Cheaper options exist but often lack proper mobile optimisation, SEO, and professional design.
+A professional 5-page UK small business website should cost between £2,000 and £5,000 in 2026, depending on design complexity and features.
+Cheaper options exist but usually lack proper mobile optimisation, SEO, and a real conversion structure.

 What's the cheapest way to get a business website?

-DIY website builders like Wix or Squarespace (£10-50/month) are the cheapest option.
-However, they come with limitations and ongoing monthly costs.
-For a one-off investment, working with a freelance developer typically starts around £2,000.
+DIY builders like Wix or Squarespace (£10–£50/month) are the cheapest option but come with limits and ongoing monthly costs.
+For a one-off investment, a freelance developer typically starts around £2,000.

 Do I need to pay monthly for a website?

 Not necessarily.
-With website builders, yes - you pay monthly to keep the site live.
-With custom development, you own the site and only pay for hosting (£50-300/year) and optional maintenance (£300-1,200/year).
+With builders, yes - you pay monthly to keep it live.
+With custom development, you own the site outright and only pay for hosting (£50–£300/year) and optional maintenance (£300–£1,200/year).

 How long does it take to build a small business website?

-A typical small business website takes 3-6 weeks from start to launch.
-Simple sites can be done in 2-3 weeks, while complex sites with custom features may take 8-12 weeks.
+A typical UK small business website takes 3–6 weeks from start to launch.
+Simple sites can be done in 2–3 weeks; complex sites with custom features may take 8–12 weeks.

 Is it worth paying for a custom website?